+Mbappe Wants To Share Golden Boot With Ben Yedder

-Mbappe wants to share golden boot with Ben Yedder
+Kylian Mbappe wants to see fellow France international Wissam Ben Yedder also recognised as the top scorer in Ligue 1 this season.

-Paris Saint-Germain were declared Ligue 1 champion for the seventh time in eight seasons on a points-per-game basis after the 2019-2020 campaign was abandoned due to the coronavirus pandemic.
+Paris Saint-Germain were declared Ligue 1 champions for the seventh time in eight seasons on a points-per-game basis after the 2019-20 campaign was abandoned due to the coronavirus pandemic.

 Mbappe won his second consecutive top scorer's trophy thanks to 18 strikes in the top flight.